Skip to main content

 Check “0” (“Person is independent in completing the activity safely”) for a person who:

-• Has no physical, cognitive, or memory loss impairments affecting his or her ability to complete the task of Eating independently.
+• Has no physical, cognitive, or memory loss impairments affecting their ability to complete the task of Eating independently.

 • Is on a special diet (such as diabetic, low-calorie, low-sugar, or low fat).

-• Eats independently but must have food pureed or minced, or follows a mechanical soft diet.
-This need is captured in Module 5.13 Meal Preparation.
+• Must have food pureed, minced or follows a mechanical soft diet.
+Review Module 5.13 Meal Preparation.

-• Eats independently but requires assistance with the placement of food on the plate or table (serving) or with carrying a plate/cup to the table.
-This need is captured in Module 5.13 Meal Preparation.
+• Requires assistance with the placement of food on the plate or table (serving) or with carrying a plate or cup to the table.
+Review Module 5.13 Meal Preparation.

 • Takes other people’s food.

-• Eats independently but requires assistance from another person to cut food.
-This need is captured in Module 5.13 Meal Preparation.
+• Requires assistance from another person to cut food.
+Review Module 5.13 Meal Preparation.

-• Eats independently but requires assistance to locate the dining area.
-This need is captured in Module 8.4 Cognition.
+• Requires a cue to go to or assistance to locate the dining area.
+Review Module 8.4 Cognition.

-• Is fed via tube feedings or total parenteral nutrition (TPN) and can independently complete the task.
+• Is fed via TPN or tube feedings and can independently complete the task.
+Review Modules 7.20 TPN or 7.23 Tube Feedings.

-• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, family or staff is present “just in case.”
+• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, another person is present “just in case.”

 Check “1” (“Help is needed to complete the task safely but helper DOES NOT have to be physically present throughout the task”) for a person who: